 Another one of Florida’s staple game fish, this backcountry brawler thrives in virtually all parts of the Bay.
 The elusive Snook is caught anywhere from beaches to docks, mangroves, jetties and seawalls.
 Safe to say, it is uniquely flexible in finding itself a nourishing habitat.

 To get the most out of Snook fishing in Tampa Bay, you’ll want to target the beaches, residential docks and mangrove shorelines.
 Stocking the livewell with pilchards or scaled sardines (their favorite) is always a good choice.
 If you prefer artificials, plugs and jigs typically do the job just as well.

 Although readily available year round, spring through fall gives anglers the best chance to limit out on Snook.
 Their metabolism tends to slow down significantly during the cooler months.
 While they’ll still blast your plug every now and again, winter is typically better spent pursuing other species (see above!)

 For Snook enthusiasts that would rather avoid the summer heat, night fishing is a highly-productive alternative.
 Snook are nocturnal and generally prefer to feed at night anyway.
 You’ll typically find them scouting for dinner underneath the dock lights.

 Other inshore species

-It’s no secret that the ‘Big 3’ garner the most attention from the visiting angler eager to explore Tampa Bay’s inshore fisheries.
-Still, there’s plenty of other line-melting game fish scavenging the Bay to break the monotony.
+It’s no secret that the ‘Big 3’ garner the most attention from visiting anglers eager to explore Tampa Bay’s inshore fisheries.
+Still, there are plenty of other line-melting game fish scavenging the Bay to break the monotony.

 First up on the list, Spotted Seatrout is quite likely the most abundant sport fish in all of Tampa Bay.
 Not unlike Redfish, Trout is great to eat and can be found rummaging the shallow flats all throughout the year.
 They also like drifting to deeper waters (up to 15ft) during the cooler months.